egeakman/mjpeg-streamer/README.md

 cv2.destroyAllWindows()
 ```

-This example starts the MJPEG server on localhost:8080 and streams video from the default webcam.
+This example starts the MJPEG server on localhost:8080 and streams video from the webcam with the index of ``0``.
 The video is resized to 640x480 pixels, compressed with JPEG quality of 50, and streamed at 30 FPS.

 To view the video stream, you can open a web browser and navigate to http://localhost:8080/my_camera.

-Check out the [tests](tests) directory for more examples.
+Don't forget to check out the [tests](tests) directory for more examples.

 ## Class Reference